Sponsoring your husband or wife to move to Canada

 Canada also recognizes common law relationships.
 A common law relationship means you have lived together with your partner for at least one year, and intend to remain in an exclusive committed relationship, but not in a formal legal marriage.
 Canada also recognizes all legal same sex marriages, and same sex common law relationships.

 Sponsorship is not automatic.
 You do not have the right to live in Canada just because you marry a Canadian.
 You must file an application.
 Once the application is filed, Canada will determine whether the marriage is a legal and genuine relationship.
-Canada will also perform criminal and security checks to find out if the sponsored person is admissible to Canada.
+Canada will also perform criminal and security checks to be sure the sponsored person is admissible to Canada.
 There is also a required medical exam to find out if the sponsored person poses any risks to public health in Canada as the result of a communicable disease or mental health issue.

 The purpose of sponsorship is to allow married people and common law couples to live together in Canada.
 If your sponsor is a permanent resident of Canada, the sponsor must be living in Canada at the time the sponsorship is filed.
-If your sponsor is a Citizen of Canada, the sponsor may be living outside Canada when the sponsorship is filed, but must intend to move back to Canada at the time the immigrant visa is approved.
+If your sponsor is a citizen of Canada, the sponsor may be living outside Canada when the sponsorship is filed, but must intend to move back to Canada at the time the immigrant visa is approved.

 Our law office has many years of experience successfully processing Canadian marriage cases.
 We are U.S.-based Canadian immigration lawyers.
 We can help move your application faster by getting the required information and documents efficiently, and filing them correctly.
 We can help with related issues such as taxes and customs concerns.
 We can also advise on all U.S. immigration issues, which often arise in the course of many U.S.-Canadian marriages.
 Let our experience work for you.
 We can help get your Canadian marriage visa quickly.
 CLICK HERE TO SEND US AN EMAIL for help with your case.